Samsung wins $6.6 billion Verizon 5G equipment order

 “With this latest long-term strategic contract, we will continue to push the boundaries of 5G innovation to enhance mobile experiences for Verizon’s customers,” Samsung said in a statement.

-A regulatory filing lists the period of the contract, which Samsung’s U.S. unit signed with Verizon, is from June 30, 2020 to December 31, 2025.
+A regulatory filing lists the period of the contract, which Samsung’s U.S. unit signed with Verizon, as from June 30, 2020 to December 31, 2025.

 The Trump administration last month unveiled plans to auction off spectrum previously dedicated to military purposes for commercial use — starting in mid-2022 — to ramp up fifth-generation network coverage in the United States.